yjmm10/Docr/README.md

 ## 6. License 📄

-Docly is released under the MIT License.
+Docr is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## 7. Contact 📧